English Armada: Aftermath

 An unintended consequence of this misinformation campaign was the rapid spread of disease carried by the fleet personnel from the returning vessels onto the port town populations in England.
-Since the queen's subjects were told the expedition was a success, the returning ships docked without being checked out.
+Since the Queen's subjects were told the expedition was a success, the returning ships docked without being checked out.
 In Plymouth alone, there were 400 local towns people dead within the first few weeks.
 Lord Burleigh issued a proclamation that access to London by expedition participants was prohibited on penalty of death.

 None of the campaign's objectives had been accomplished, and for a number of years, the expedition's results discouraged further joint stock adventures on such a scale.
 The English expeditionary force had sustained a heavy loss of ships, troops and resources yet had not inflicted decisive damage on the Spanish forces.
-As it was a joint stock expedition it was a financial failure too, having only brought back 150 captured cannon and £30,000 of plunder.
+As it was a joint stock expedition it was a financial failure too, having brought back only 150 captured cannon and £30,000 of plunder.
 The financial problems were ultimately settled by simply not paying the survivors.
 Following a thorough investigation of the expedition, Drake and Norris were never publicly admonished.
 Still, they both fell out of favour, with Norris not being given another command until 1591 and Drake waiting until 1595 to finally embark on his next, and final voyage.
-Despite all this, the queen never amended her triumphalist letter of July 7, 1589 o.s..
+Despite all this, the queen never amended her triumphalist letter of 7 July 1589 o.s..